Planning a funeral ahead of time

 - What exactly is covered?
 Confirm which goods and services are included and which third-party costs (cemetery, vault, markers) are not.

-For many people, the safer middle path is to record their wishes and set aside money in a dedicated, payable-on-death account earmarked for funeral costs — keeping control and flexibility while still easing the burden.
+For many people, the safer option is to record their wishes and set aside money in a dedicated, payable-on-death account earmarked for funeral costs — keeping control and flexibility while still easing the burden.
+You get the planning benefit without locking funds to one provider.
 If you do prepay, keep the contract somewhere your family can find it.

 Sources